axmolengine/axmol/docs/hlsl-faq.md

 float4 c = u_tex0.Sample(LinearClamp, uv);
 ```

-This is the most predictable cross-backend path.
+This is the only supported cross-backend path.
+Custom sampler names are

-## What does `presetIndex < 0` mean internally?

-It means the shader did not request an Axmol shader preset sampler.
-It does not
-mean "invalid" and it does not mean "runtime custom sampler".

-The runtime treats that path as a TextureOwned sampler.
-Its sampler state comes
-from exactly one associated texture recorded in reflection.
+rejected by `axslcc` at compile time.

-## Does Axmol support arbitrary runtime custom samplers?
+## Does Axmol support custom sampler names?

-No. Current Axmol RHI supports TextureOwned sampler state and built-in shader
-presets.
-There is no public runtime API for binding arbitrary `SamplerState`
-objects by shader name.

-If that is needed later, it should be added as an explicit third sampler source,
-not by overloading `presetIndex`.
+No. Only the 22 built-in sampler names from `base.hlsli` are supported.
+Declaring a custom sampler name causes `axslcc` to fail with an error.

+If per-texture sampler overrides are needed, use the `Texture2D` C++ API
+(`setTexParameters`, `setAliasTexParameters`, `setAntiAliasTexParameters`),
+which operates on the texture's own sampler state and does not require a
+custom shader sampler declaration.

 ## Can one texture be sampled with two different samplers?